-In early October I attended the first ever Workplace by Facebook conference, Flow.
-Flow was unlike any tech conference I’ve been to in the past - mainly due to the fact that it wasn’t a tech conference!
+In early October I attended the first-ever Workplace from Meta conference, Flow.
+Flow was unlike any tech conference I’ve been to in the past – mainly due to the fact that it wasn’t a tech conference!

 Yes, it’s Facebook, yes it’s Silicon Valley – but this was something different.
 At Flow, we got to hear from business leaders about the truly transformational impact Workplace was having on the way that their organisations were getting work done.
 At Flow, we saw networking and engagement amongst attendees at a level that I have never seen at any conference, tech or otherwise.